ShawSheep/PCBshaw/01-breadboard/README.md

 **6.Add supporting power**

 Use wires to make sure that current can flow into the ATmega328.
-And use a resistence to prevent the chip from resetting itself during normal operation.
+And use a resistence(10k) to prevent the chip from resetting itself during normal operation.

 ![picture description](./images/Add-supporting-power.jpg)